Goleta, California: Early history

-The island retained the name Mescalitan Island (dropping the extra Aztec "t") until it was bulldozed flat in 1941 to provide fill for the military airfield that is now Santa Barbara airport (SBA).
-The Wastewater Treatment Plant of the Goleta Sanitary District is located on what used to be the island.
+The island retained the name Mescalitan Island (dropping the extra 'T' of the Aztec spelling), until it was bulldozed and flattened in 1941 to provide fill for the military airfield that is now Santa Barbara Airport (SBA).
+The wastewater treatment plant of the Goleta Sanitary District is located on what used to be the island.

-Portola returned to San Diego by the same route in January 1770, and mounted a second expedition to Monterey that year.
+Portola returned to San Diego via the same route in January 1770, where he mounted a second expedition to Monterey that year.
 A second Spanish expedition came to the Santa Barbara area of Alta California in 1774, led by Juan Bautista de Anza.
-De Anza returned the next year, and the road along the coast of Santa Barbara County (today's Highway 1) soon became the El Camino Real, connecting the string of Spanish missions.
+De Anza returned the following year, and the road along the coast of Santa Barbara County (today's Highway 1) soon became El Camino Real, connecting the string of Spanish missions.

-An expedition in 1782, led by military governor Felipe de Neve, founded the Presidio of Santa Barbara and, soon thereafter, the Santa Barbara Mission.
+An expedition in 1782, led by military governor Felipe de Neve, founded the Presidio of Santa Barbara, and soon thereafter, the Santa Barbara Mission.
 The Goleta area, along with most of the coastal areas of today's Santa Barbara County, was placed in the jurisdiction of the presidio and mission.

-Sometime after the De Anza expeditions, a sailing ship ("goleta") was wrecked at the mouth of the lagoon, and remained visible for many years, giving the area its current name.
+Sometime after the De Anza expeditions, a sailing ship (goleta) was wrecked at the mouth of the lagoon, and remained visible for many years, giving the area its current name.
 After Mexico became independent of Spain in 1821, most of the former mission ranch lands were divided up into large grants.
 The Goleta area became part of two adjacent ranchos.
 To the east of today's Fairview Avenue was Rancho La Goleta, named for the shipwreck and granted to Daniel A. Hill, the first American resident of Santa Barbara.
 An 1840s diseño (claim map) of the rancho shows the wrecked ship.

 The parts of Goleta to the west of Fairview Avenue were in Rancho Dos Pueblos, granted in 1842 to Irish immigrant Nicholas Den, son-in-law of Daniel Hill.
-Rancho Dos Pueblos included the lagoon, airport, UCSB and Isla Vista, extending to the west as far as the eastern boundary of today's El Capitan State Beach.
+Rancho Dos Pueblos included the lagoon, airport, UCSB, and Isla Vista, extending to the west as far as the eastern boundary of today's El Capitan State Beach.